 Brief intro about Jeff Kemp (Owner) - Watch Video:

-I enjoy the intersection of working with people, processes, and technology where I can provide leadership and add value.
+I enjoy the intersection of working with people, processes, and technology for improved outcomes.

 I've led over 50 client consulting engagements in various industries (sometimes working through other Salesforce Partners), and with each organization and project that I'm involved with I work hard to identify and solve sometimes unique and complex issues which often involve cleaning up technical debt from legacy systems, and architecting processes and solutions to help organizations set up effective lead management systems and operational efficiencies using best practices and proven methodologies.